spaceman68/CPSRL_Lab_Manuals/CPSRL_Lab_1/CPSRL_Lab_1.md

 </figure>

 4. Log in on both computers 1 and 2 (refer to figure X).
-5. On computer 2 , open MATLAB Simulink
+5. On computer 2 (The second lab computer and Student Computer) , open MATLAB Simulink
 6. Turn on the network switch and the router, the switches to turn them on is behind the computer monitors
 7. Wait for the network switch to turn on.
 This may take a minute or two: